-- 345 gazetted urban fire districts, each with a statutory officer authorised to exercise prescribed powers within the fire district. - 436 fire stations and their associated plant and equipment. - 1,700 career firefighters, 8,000 volunteer firefighters, 85 specialist fire safety officers and 10 professional fire engineers. - 800 fire appliances and operational response equipment for dealing with fires and other emergencies. - Three specialist Urban Search and Rescue teams located in Christchurch, Palmerston North and Auckland. - Three communication centres and 75 staff that receive emergency calls from the '111' and private fire monitoring systems and dispatch resources from local fire stations to emergencies. - Eight regional offices and 25 areas located around the country to provide leadership and support services and to fire stations. - A national headquarters located in Wellington - 360 management and support staff.
+- 345 gazetted urban fire districts, each with a statutory officer authorised to exercise prescribed powers within the fire district. - 436 fire stations and their associated plant and equipment. - 1,700 career firefighters, 8,000 volunteer firefighters, 85 specialist fire safety officers and 10 professional fire engineers. - 800 fire appliances and operational response equipment for dealing with fires and other emergencies. - Three specialist Urban Search and Rescue teams located in Christchurch, Palmerston North and Auckland. - 17 Hazmat Command vehicles, fully equipped with fit for purpose technology and serving as multi-agency incident command centres during major events or incidents. - Three communication centres and 75 staff that receive emergency calls from the '111' and private fire monitoring systems and dispatch resources from local fire stations to emergencies. - Signal transport & message handling network that connects automated fire alarms in over 6000 commercial properties to the communication centres. - Eight regional offices and 25 areas located around the country to provide leadership and support services and to fire stations. - A national headquarters located in Wellington - 360 management and support staff.